HenriquesLab/napari-NanoPyx/README.md

 ## Installation

-You can install `napari-nanopyx-core` via [pip]:
+You can install `napari-nanopyx` via [pip]:

-    pip install napari-nanopyx-core
+    pip install napari-nanopyx